Azure/ato-toolkit/automation/openshift/ocp3.11/README.md

    3. Broker Pool Id (ex. can be the exact same as the pool id)
    4. Password or Activation Key (ex. the password you use to log into the portal)

+## ZTA Adjustment

+The current implementation of Zero Trust includes a DNS server.
+This breaks the deployment of OCP 3.11 inside of it.
+Because of this, we must adjust the Virtual Network deployed by the blueprint to use Azure DNS.
+Follow these instructions to complete that.

+1. Navigate to the Virtual Network named `contest-sharedsvcs-vnet`
+2. In the left hand navigation menu, select `DNS servers`
+3. Select `Default (Azure-provided)`
+4. Save the changes and wait for them to complete before starting any deployment

 ## Deployment Environments

 Running the deployment will connect to Azure using the cli, deploy the needed resources, prepare the virtual machines for deployment, and deploy an OCP 3.11.